selb/YumLife/README.md

 ## Clear cache files

-Search the OHOL installation folder (Steam users: right click game > Manage > Browse local files) for any `.fcz` files and delete all of them.
+Search the OHOL/AHAP installation folder (Steam users: right click game > Manage > Browse local files) for any `.fcz` files and delete all of them.
 They will be regenerated automatically the next time you launch the game.